Unearthing Vegan Beauty

-With Veganism becoming increasingly popular, there’s never been as much choice of animal-free beauty products. but it can sometimes be confusing checking for various logos, ingredients and what is and isn’t accurately marketed to you.
-Let us help you clean up vegan beauty…
+With Veganism becoming increasingly popular, there’s never been as much choice of animal-free, vegan beauty products.
+But it can sometimes be confusing checking for various logos, ingredients, and what is and isn’t accurately marketed to you.

 Our skin is our largest organ, and it absorbs around 60% of what we put onto it.
-This goes straight into our blood stream, because there is no filtration system, as with digestion.
-So if you don’t want to absorb animal-based ingredients from the beauty products on your shelf, opt for those with the vegan icon on their packaging to be sure you’re following the animal-friendly lifestyle you’re attaining to.
+This goes straight into our bloodstream, because there is no filtration system, as with digestion.
+So if you don’t want to absorb animal-based ingredients from the beauty products you use, opt for those with the vegan icon on their packaging to be sure you’re following the animal-friendly lifestyle you’re attaining to.

 Do vegan products have a shorter shelf life?